mohamedalaaaz/blockchain/README.md

+To run this project, clone this repo and follow these commands:

-cd app
+cd into the app folder

-npm install
+Run npm install at the root of your directory
+Set up your .env file in the /app directory as follows REACT_APP_CANDY_MACHINE_ID=<YOUR CANDY MACHINE ID GOES HERE>
+REACT_APP_SOLANA_NETWORK=devnet
+REACT_APP_SOLANA_RPC_HOST=https://explorer-api.devnet.solana.com

-npm run start
+Run npm run start to start the project
-if dont work try this in terminal or wsl or you use other terminal linux or ubentu wsl: 'set NODE_OPTIONS=--openssl-legacy-provider'

-another solution

-npm start